Power With not Power Over: Accountability in Action for White Women

-- Do you have access to financial resources?
+- Do I have access to financial resources?

-- Are you making more money than you need to live?
+- Am I making more money than I need to live?

-- Do you come from family or inherited wealth?
+- Do I come from family or inherited wealth?

-- Are you an educator, medical staff, or essential worker?
+- Am I an educator, medical staff, or essential worker?

-- Have you been impacted by an economic crisis?
+- Have I been impacted by an economic crisis?

 No one is turned away for lack of funds.
 For real.

-What you get after you complet (and even during) is community.
-This work of unlearning and learning a new cannot be done in isolation.
-So much of liberation and specifically anti-racism work is anchored in relationship, so we gather as a community (over 900 strong!) in several ways:
+What you get after you complete - and even during - the course is community.
+This work of unlearning and learning cannot be done in isolation.
+So much of liberation, and specifically anti-racism work, is anchored in relationship, so we gather as a community (over 900 strong!) in several ways: